 Fourth-degree burns result in the deepest layer of skin (hypodermis) being burned away.
 These types of burns may appear charred or black.
 With fourth-degree burns, the affected area will not heal.
 These types of burns often result in excision or amputation and may even cause death.

 While first-degree burns may cause pain and superficial scarring, second-, third- and fourth-degree burns can be devastating.

 If you or someone you love has suffered a burn or fire injury, an experienced Atlanta personal injury attorney may be able to help you recover financial compensation for your losses or injuries.

 A few of the most common types of damages with financial compensation for burn injuries are:

-Georgia’s courts may award punitive damages to burn victims in the event of reckless conduct or gross negligence on the part of the wrongdoer.
-Punitive damages are designed to deter or discourage others for participating in like behavior and to punish the negligent party.
+Georgia’s courts may award burn victims punitive damages in cases of reckless conduct or gross negligence on the part of the wrongdoer.
+Punitive damages are designed to deter or discourage others from participating in like behavior and to punish the negligent party.

 The attorneys at Ashenden & Associates, P.C. offer a free consultation with respect to a wide array of burn injury cases, including:

 With more than 45 years of combined personal injury experience, the Atlanta burn accident injury attorneys at Ashenden & Associates, P.C. have successfully handled cases throughout Georgia.
 Contact our experienced Atlanta personal injury attorneys for a free consultation.